Family Support

 Address: 3609 Main Street, Vancouver, WA 98663

-The Independent Living Skills (ILS) Program helps foster youth, ages 15-23, successfully transition from state-supported care to independent living.
+The Independent Youth Housing Program provides rental assistance, related housing costs, and case management to young adults, ages 18-24, who have been in foster care, successfully transition from state-supported care to independent living.
 Education, resources, and advocacy focused on housing, education and employment, empower program participants to define and achieve goals.
 Financial assistance is available for participants 18 and older.
+Our Sexual Assault Program provides 24-hour legal, medical, and general advocacy to survivors of sexual assault and their families and friends.

 Clark County Teen Talk